matakahas/matakahas.github.io/projects/README.md

 ---

 {::options parse_block_html="true" /}
-#### computational modelling of grammatical constraints and processing preferences
+#### computational modelling of island constraints in Japanese
 &nbsp;&nbsp;<img src="RC_attachment.png" alt="RC_attachment" width="300"/>
 <details>

-  * I have evaluated neural language models like RNN and GPT-2 to find out if they are capable of capturing a certain preferennce among Japanese speakers when it comes to processing relative clauses (RCs).
-I have also tested their sensitivity to syntactic islands to see if their performance aligns with the behavior of human subjects.
+  * I evaluated neural language models like LSTM and GPT-2 to find out if they are capable of capturing grammatical constraints like islands in Japanese.
-  * Check out these notebooks summarizing my findings: ([RC attachment](https://colab.research.google.com/drive/1_VUB3ZFKdX6oM6kpw-R_pRqNV_MkMpMN?usp=sharing), [RC island](https://colab.research.google.com/drive/1DMXvgKit5HK4sqxm6JpOHaBIPJmOaFDy?usp=sharing))
+  * Findings to be presented at SCiL 6 ([link to proceedings](https://scholarworks.umass.edu/scil/vol6/iss1/33/))
 </details>

 {::options parse_block_html="false" /}